• Gear guides

 Photo Credit: Bridgedale

-Two pairs of socks or one?
+Do I need to wear two pairs of walking socks or one?

 You may have been told when you first started walking that you should wear two pairs of socks.
 For years this was the case but now it isn’t strictly true.
 With the amount of time and effort manufacturer’s put into modern sock design, along with the materials and features sock brands use, a well-fitting walking sock from a good brand with the features above, should be all that you need.